-Growing fresh tomatoes is one of the true joys of the vegetable gardener.
-But tomatoes can suffer from all kinds of diseases and pests.
-Problems growing tomatoes are often the result of weather conditions.
-This is something that is out of the gardener's control.
-However, if you know your area is prone to a certain disease, you should look for varieties that are listed as resistant.
-Your local Cooperative Extension Service should be able to help you there.
+Growing fresh tomatoes is one of the true joys of the vegetable gardener; however, tomatoes can suffer from all kinds of diseases and pests.
+Causes are often related to weather conditions, which of course can't be controlled.
+If you know your area is prone to a certain disease, you should look for varieties that are listed as resistant (ask your local cooperative extension service for recommendations.)

-Tomato diseases are rarely fatal if the proper management is employed.
-It is important to catch any tomato disease early, before it spreads to all of your tomato plants and possibly other plants in the same family, such as potatoes, eggplants, and peppers.
-Here are some common tomato diseases, their symptoms and what to do if tomato diseases threaten your home vegetable garden.
+It is important to catch any disease early, before it spreads to all of your tomato plants and possibly other plants in the same family, such as potatoes, eggplants, and peppers.
+Some diseases affect the foliage, while others attack the fruit.

-Symptoms: Dark spots with concentric rings develop on older leaves first.
+Symptoms: Dark spots with concentric rings develop on older leaves first that touch infected soil.
 The surrounding leaf area may turn yellow.
 Affected leaves may die prematurely, exposing the fruits to sunscald.
 It also infects stems and fruit, presenting as black leathery spots on fruit.

 Management: Warm, moist conditions worsen gray leaf spot problems.
 Remove all affected plants and fall garden debris.
 Do not compost infected plants.
 Cherry and grape tomato plants are most often impacted.
 Select resistant varieties.
 Rotate crops to avoid planting in infected soil.

-Late blight affects both the leaves and fruit of tomatoes.
-Late Blight is the disease responsible for the Irish Potato Famine.
-Late Blight spreads rapidly.
+Late blight affects the leaves, stems, and fruit of tomatoes.
+A strain of late blight is the disease responsible for the Irish Potato Famine.
+Late blight spreads rapidly.
 Cool, wet weather encourages the development of the disease.
 Late blight is caused by the oomycete Phytophthora infestans, which is not a true fungus but still causes devastation to plants.
 If you suspect you have late blight, contact your local extension service for positive identification.
 There are actually many strains of late blight.

-Symptoms: Greasy looking, irregularly shaped dark brown blotches with green gray edges on leaves.
+Symptoms: Greasy-looking, irregularly shaped dark brown blotches with green gray edges on leaves.
 A ring of white mold can develop around the spots, especially in wet weather.
 The spots eventually turn dry and papery.
 Blackened areas may appear on the stems.
 The fruit also develops large, irregularly shaped, greasy gray spots and can turn mushy from a secondary bacterial infection.

 Management: Late blight can decimate a tomato crop.
 Copper sprays offer some control.
 Serenade® works best as a deterrent, rather than a cure.
 Late blight can overwinter in soil.
 Since strains can spread to potatoes, it also overwinters in potato debris and seed, even in colder areas.
 Remove all debris and don't save seed potatoes.
-More info and photo
+Rotate crops to prevent infections the following year.

 Septoria Leaf Spot

 Management: Copper sprays and Serenade® are somewhat effective at halting the spread of symptoms.
 Remove infected leaves to prevent the spread of spores to other leaves, as water splashing on the leaves helps transmit the disease.

-Southern Blight manifests as a white mold growing on the stem near the soil line.
+Southern blight manifests as a white mold growing on the stem near the soil line.
 In not only affects tomatoes, but it also impacts peppers, beans, cantaloupes, carrots, potatoes, watermelon, and peanuts, among others.

-Symptoms: Dark, round spots will appear on the lower stem and both the outer and inner stem will become discolored.
-Southern Blight fungus girdles the tomato stem and prevents the plant from taking up water and nutrients.
+Symptoms: Dark, round spots appear on the lower stem near the soil line, and both the outer and inner stem become discolored.
+Southern blight fungus, Athelia rolfsii, girdles the tomato stem and prevents the plant from taking up water and nutrients.
 Young plants may collapse at the soil line.
 Fruit near the stem can become infected as well.

 Anthracnose is a very common fungus that causes tomato fruit to rot.

 Symptoms: Small, round, sunken spots appear on the fruit.
-The spots will increase in size and darken in the center.
+The spots increase in size and darken in the center.
 Several spots may merge as they enlarge.
 The fungus is often splashed onto the fruit from the soil.
-It can also take hold on Early Blight spots or dying leaves.
-Wet weather encourages the development of Anthracnose.
+It can also take hold on spots of early blight or on dying leaves.
+Wet weather and poorly drained soils encourages the development of anthracnose.
 Overripe tomatoes that come in contact with wet soil are especially susceptible.

 Management: Copper sprays offer some resistance.
-Remove the lower 12" of leaves, to avoid contact with the soil.
-Don't water the leaves, just the base of the plant.
-More info and photo from Cornell University Cooperative Extension
+Remove the lower 12 inches of leaves to prevent contact with the soil.
+Water only the base of the plant, not the leaves.
+Spores overwinter in soil, so practice crop rotation.

 Blossom End Rot

-Buckeye Rot is more common in Southern states, especially during wet periods.
+Buckeye rot is more common in Southern states, especially during warm, wet periods.

-Symptoms: The green fruits may have a gray cast or gray blotches.
-Ripe fruit will have green or brown areas on the inside of the fruit.
+Symptoms: The green fruits may have a gray cast or flattened, gray blotches.
+Ripe fruit have a mottled appearance and green or brown areas on the inside of the fruit.